crowding/ansible-role-audio/index.md

 ## Or, how to run a bunch of USB audio DACs at once and serve them over the network

-This is a revamp of my earlier setup, but with a newer Orange Pi board.
+This is a revamp of my earlier setup, but with a newer Orange Pi Plus 2E board.
+I picked that board on the basis of having both onboard flash and a lot more USB bandwidth than the Raspberry Pi.

-I want to be able to stream music from any mobile device (laptop, iDevice, Android-, guest's phones) to any room in the house.
-I also want to be able to take the podcast I'm listening to upstairs and move it downstairs, or to other rooms as I move around.
+I want to be able to stream music from any mobile device (laptop, iDevice, Android, guest's phones) to any room in the house.
+I also want to be able to take the content I'm listening to upstairs and move it downstairs, or to other rooms as I move around.

-I also want to be able to connect my Bluetooth headphones to it, and have audio routed there automatically, and be able to walk around the property (so a long range transmitter)
+I also want to be able to connect my Bluetooth headphones to it, and have audio routed there automatically, and be able to walk around the property (so a long range transmitter, or streaming on my phone)

 This should also support me wandering all the way around with my headphones. (perhaps I should be able to connect my phone as a client to the stream?)

 I might wish there to be a web management console to connect the streams.